Gixx/mdl-components-ext/src/kvl/README.md

 </div>
 ```

-> Please not that this component is not part of the original MDL library and also it is in an early, development state.
+> Please note that this component is not part of the original MDL library and also it is in an early, development state.